 St. Peter Claver Catholic School is the oldest continuously operating historically black grade school in Florida.
-The school remains committed to providing a quality education in a safe and nurturing environment and serves over 170 students annually, over 95% of which are from low-income situations.
+The school remains committed to providing a quality education in a safe and nurturing environment.

 Late in 1893, the Jesuit Fathers at Sacred Heart Church bought property on Morgan Street for the purpose of establishing a school under the name of St. Peter Claver for the children of the African-American community.